 Here’s how to make your audience the hero of your story:

 Have you ever heard the song, “I want to talk about me” by Toby Keith?
 We’ve all been around that person who just loves to talk about themselves.
 And I'm pretty sure none of us have walked away feeling valued or that our problems mattered.
 But yet, we somehow forget this life lesson when it comes to telling our brand’s story!
 Instead of positioning our brands as the hero, we simply transition our position in the story to become the guide who helps the hero find what they’re searching for.
 This means your messaging shouldn’t lead with information about your company or your product, it should lead with the customer in mind.

-These are silly examples, but you see the point.
-Brand messaging, whether it’s on a website, social media, advertisements or internal communications, needs to position the audience as the hero while we (the marketer) focus on guiding them to success.
+Brand messaging, whether it’s on a website, social media, advertisements, or internal communications, needs to position the audience as the hero while we (the marketer) focus on guiding them to success.